 Aqueous may collect, process and use the following information about you when you use our website:

-- your name, email address and telephone number if you submit a query to our contact form;
+- your name, email address, company name, job title and telephone number if you submit a query to our contact form;

 - your IP address;